-EHS manages the medical surveillance program for U-M personnel who have the potential for occupationally related stressors or illness.
+Environment, Health & Safety (EHS) manages the medical surveillance program for University of Michigan (U-M) personnel who have the potential for occupationally related stressors or illness.
 The Medical Surveillance Program provides physical examinations and other relevant testing for staff with potential for occupational-related exposures.
 Personnel determined to be covered under regulatory requirements for medical surveillance will be notified through EHS and entered into the program.

 - Animal Handler Occupational Health and Safety Program

 - Hearing Conservation

 U-M employees with a commercial driver’s license (CDL) must comply with the US Department of Transportation (DOT) requirements for drug and alcohol testing.
 The DOT Drug and Alcohol Testing Program:

 - Maintains and distributes the U-M Drug and Alcohol Substance Abuse Policy to regulated drivers

 - Conducts random testing to assure compliance with federal rules

 Contact the Medical Surveillance Coordinator at (734) 615-2140.